 Cryptocurrencies allowed to significantly lower the transaction provision fees.
 In some cases even twofold.
 A remarkable example in the discussion about lowering costs is Bitcoin Cash and Ripple which keeps transaction fees below one cent.
 Another advantage of digital wallets with decentralized cryptocurrency is the protection of private data and anonymity in comparison to traditional credit cards.
 Blockchains, the underlying mechanisms of cryptocurrencies, have made microtransactions efficient for both sellers and buyers ensuring also its security, high speed and availability.
 Blockchain technology is based on the transactions database spread across different computers.
 Customers instead of having multiple accounts in different services can use an online crypto wallet.

-The blockchain technology has energized micropayment systems and the whole infrastructure connected with it.
+Blockchain technology has energized micropayment systems and the whole infrastructure connected with it.
 While earlier sending small amounts of money was seen as costly, because you still had to pay transaction fees, there were some indicators that micropayments could work in a more profitable way.

 Get our e-book about Micropayments for free!